 Q: We would like our 80-year-old grandmother to come to the USA and live with us so we can take care of her.
 How do we get health insurance for her?

 A: Prior to 2014, there were few options available for someone in your grandmother’s position.
 Individual health insurance generally wasn’t available to people over age 64, and Medicare and Medicaid have five-year waiting periods for legal immigrants.
 (Some states have relaxed guidelines when it comes to Medicaid.
 See below.)

 Seniors were able to purchase travel insurance, but it generally doesn’t cover pre-existing conditions, and new coverage must be purchased periodically when the existing one expires, since they’re sold to cover a limited time frame.

-But thanks to the ACA, seniors who aren’t eligible for Medicare – including immigrants – can purchase guaranteed-issue private health insurance in the exchanges, and can receive premium tax credits to offset the cost if their income is under 400 percent of the poverty level and they don’t qualify for certain other government- or employer-sponsored coverage.
+But thanks to the ACA, seniors who aren’t eligible for Medicare – including immigrants – can purchase guaranteed-issue private health insurance in the exchanges, and can receive premium tax credits to offset the cost if their income is between 100 and 400 percent of the poverty level and they don’t qualify for certain other government- or employer-sponsored coverage.

 But people who have not been in the U.S. for five years are not eligible to enroll in Medicare.
 Obviously, your grandmother hasn’t been paying Medicare payroll taxes in the U.S., which means she won’t be eligible for premium-free Medicare Part A. But federal regulations stipulate that she needs to have been lawfully admitted for permanent residence and have resided continually in the country for five years before she’s eligible to enroll.

 Medicaid for immigrants